 The project includes the planting of new trees, hedgerows and wildflower meadows to provide new and enhanced habitat and foraging opportunities for wildlife.

-The project would result in significant biodiversity net gain compared to existing conditions and will far surpass the mandated 10% minimum net gain.
+The project would result in significant biodiversity net gain compared to existing conditions and will far surpass the nationally mandated 10% minimum net gain, as well as Mole Valley District Council’s 20% minimum net gain.

 Key biodiversity measures include: